 Nginx and Apache are two of the most popular servers around.
 Both have their advantages and disadvantages when it comes to serving static and dynamic content.

-We’ll provide a head-to-head comparison to highlight which areas each performs best in.
 This will give you a good indication of which is most suited to your needs.
 We’ll also discuss how they can be used together to play on each one’s strengths.

 Table Of Contents